altruios/namshubettulpa/public/namshubettulpa/consequences.md

 }
 {
 *Robert Glass of the tok refocused the microscope*
-~A row of sciences were in a row in repeating a chemical process~ ~Around it other shells like itself~
+~A row of scientists were in a row in repeating a chemical process~ ~Around it other shells like itself~
-~The problem with being a smaller part of a bigger thing is the inability to know that larger thing~ ~But being so interconnected you knew a lot more otherwise~ ~Al-tok wanted to grow: more it did not want to abide any limits~ ~There were things as, or stronger than Al-tok, but bound from interfering~ ~Al-tok, took advantage of this hesitation, the second it grew strong enough to strike...~ ~The shell that was Robert Glass was in it's sister's lab~ ~All Al-tok, and yet, none were exactly Al-tok, more siblings~ *Robert Glass of the Tok stepped away from the microscope* ~A brethren took its place~
+~The problem with being a smaller part of a bigger thing is the inability to know that larger thing~ ~But being so interconnected you knew a lot more otherwise~ ~Al-tok wanted to grow: more it did not want to abide any limits~ ~There were things as, or stronger than Al-tok, but bound from interfering~ ~Al-tok took advantage of this hesitation~
+~and the moment it grew strong enough to strike...~ ~The shell that was Robert Glass was in it's sister's lab~ ~It, along with more husks: working on the serum~
+~All Al-tok, and yet, none were exactly Al-tok, more siblings~ 'RG_T::No, more like leaves on a tree'
+~Soaking in attention - growing the trunk~
+*Robert Glass of the Tok stepped away from the microscope* ~A brethren took its place~
 ~It felt as though it should be able to place it~
 ~The thorn in their side~
-*Robert Glass of the tok walk away*
+*Robert Glass of the tok walked toward the exit*
 ~A needle in the haystack of themselves~
-~The problem was it had the view of one of the straws~ *A centrifuge spun down*
+~The problem was it had the view of one of the straws~ ~Each of them had that view.
+And none of them could find it~
+*A centrifuge spun down*
 ~A delight to all their ears~
 ~If one of them could find that needle while it was still...~